 In 1982, around a kitchen table, the Oxford Research Group was formed.
 The table belonged to Dr Scilla Elworthy; a peace builder who has dedicated her life to creating peaceful solutions.
 In the early 80’s, when the build-up of nuclear weapons began, Scilla felt enraged at how British people were not being informed of their development.
 She decided to find out how nuclear weapons decisions are made and who makes them by bringing together leading figures to form the Oxford Research Group.
-This led to Scilla’s delete 3x three Nobel Peace Prize nominations.
+This led to Scilla’s three time Nobel Peace Prize nominations.

 Scilla’s second organisation, Peace Direct, was founded in 2002.
 An international charity dedicated to building peace and helping local people stop war.
 Her third organisation has been based on the simple mathematics that it costs far, far less to create peace than to wage war.
 The Business Plan for Peace has the skills, knowledge, and tried and tested strategies for preventing destructive conflict - which, if scaled-up and extended over 10 years, can prevent armed violence worldwide.

 Through years of meeting and working with prominent figures around the world, Scilla has learnt a great deal about leadership.
 Thom Dennis and Jessica Ball, had the privilege of interviewing Scilla on our Serenity in Leadership podcast.
 Here we share the key points she raised on the attributes of great leaders.

 Scilla believes very few people know how to really listen.
 Many of us form judgments while listening and become distracted with our own thoughts.
 She says, “Listening is absolutely fundamental to the resolution and even the prevention of conflict.
 It takes real awareness and quite a degree of self-knowledge to listen well.”